krzysztofzablocki/Sourcery/README.md

 - `rawType` <- enum raw type
 - `cases` <- list of `Enum.Case`
-- 'hasAssociatedValues' <- true if any of cases has associated values
+- `hasAssociatedValues` <- true if any of cases has associated values

 **Enum.Case** provides: